wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **M:**&ensp;You must unlearn everything.
 God is the end of all desire and knowledge.

-**Q:**&ensp;You mean to say that I become God merely by giving up the desire to become God?
+**Q:**&ensp;You mean to say that I become God merely by giveïng up the desire to become God?

-**M:**&ensp;All desires must be given up because by desiring you take the shape of your desires.
+**M:**&ensp;All desires must be given up because by desireïng you take the shape of your desires.
 When no desires remain, you revert to your natural state.

 **Q:**&ensp;How do I come to know that I have achieved perfection?